karlotness/tree-sitter.el/README.md

 the tree-sitter runtime shared object.

-Once you have built the shared object place it somewhere it can be dynamically linked on your system (like under `/usr/lib` or similar).
+Once you have built the shared object place it somewhere it can be dynamically linked on your system (such as `/usr/lib/` or similar).
-You may want to package this file to do this.
+You may want to package the shared object file and install it with your package manager.

 ### Language grammar
 To make any real use of the module you will also need a language